Renewals and Revalidations

 - A one hour training flight with an instructor

-- Proficiency Check: If you are unable to complete the experience requirements listed above, then a Licencing Proficiency Check with an EASA Authorised Flight Examiner or a Class Rating Examiner will be required.
+- Proficiency Check: If you are unable to complete the experience requirements listed above, then a Licencing Proficiency Check with an UK Authorised Flight Examiner or a Class Rating Examiner will be required.

 Renewal of SEP Rating

 If an SEP Rating has expired the following requirements will need to be met in order to renew:

 - Training as necessary to prepare for a Licensing Skill Test

 - Complete the Licensing Skill Test with an UK authorised examiner